mattmatloubi/c-projects/t27/README.md

 This was written for my final Programming in C assignment.
-See exercisesinC.pdf for more details.
+The extension involved changing the data structure (from a trie) used for the dictionary ADT.
+I went with designing a hash table that dealt with collisions using chaining.
+There is also a .txt file that explains my motivations and compares the two methods, which was an important part of the extension.
 This code earned a 78 grade.